The Children of Liberia Mission

 Meet Our Residential Students

-There are nearly 100 students on the mission, sponsored by our generous partners who are invested in making a difference in the lives of Liberian youth.
+Liberia Mission supports the livelihood of over 100 students, sponsored by our generous partners who are invested in making a difference in the lives of Liberian youth.
 We invite you to meet some of our beneficiaries below and consider becoming a sponsor with us as well!

 Ruth arrived on the Mission in March of 2015 to join her half-sister, Salome, who arrived the week before.
 The girls have the same mother who gave birth to them as a teenager, but has been unable to support them, leaving them with their grandmother.
 Ruth's father was a teenager also and could not take on the responsibility of caring for her.
 Ruth is one of our youngest beneficiaries.
 She is a gentle, very loving child who greets everyone with a hug!